Conductor-like polarizable continuum model#

 display(out1, out2)

-# displayed directly but the grid is still visualised correctly
+# displayed explicitly but the grid is still visualised correctly

-# Note also that an active notebook is needed for the drop-down menu to update the figure
+# Note also that an active notebook is required for the drop-down menu to update the figure

 # 1.0 corresponds to equilibrium